epower53/hubitat/README.md

 Random hubitat projects that are really only useful to me

 trinary-furnace.groovy is a modified version of Bruce Ravenel's Contact-Motion app for Hubitat.
-It was created to offer an extra icon choice when looking at thermostat operating state in Tile Master 2 (also by Bruce Ravenel).
+It was created to offer an extra icon choice when looking at thermostat operating state in Tile Master 2.
 Normally, when a device property is selected for display using icons in TM2 only 2 icons are allowed.
 However, if the property is also specified to be a numeric value in TM2, we get the option for 3 icons.
 My simple code converts the enum-typed property into an integer-typed property so we can take advantage of the extra icon in TM2.